 The Foundation holds equity, fixed-income, and alternative investments.
 The largest portion of these investments relates to the Foundation's endowment.
 The Investment/Finance Committee, with Board oversight and approval, manages the investments.
-The Foundation has several investments in external funds and uses several University of California managed commingled funds (UC pooled funds), offered to the campus foundations by the Office of the Chief Investment Officer of the Regents (OCIO).
-The OCIO manages 73.5% of total Foundation investments, or \$749.7 million.
-The Foundation's largest investment in the UC pooled funds is the General Endowment Pool (GEP), which is a diversified portfolio of public equity, fixed income, alternative investments and cash, and is reflected above under long-term investments as comingled balanced funds.
+The Foundation has several investments in external funds and uses two University of California managed commingled funds (UC pooled funds), offered to the campus foundations by UC Investments, formerly the Office of the Chief Investment Officer of The Regents or OCIO.
+UC Investments manages 71.2% of total Foundation investments, or \$1.08 billion.
+The Foundation's largest investment in the UC pooled funds is the General Endowment Pool (GEP), which is a diversified portfolio of public equity, fixed income, alternative investments and cash, and is reflected above under long-term investments as commingled balanced funds.
+As a result of it being a commingled balanced fund, the investments in the GEP are not further broken out in the subsequent portions of the investment notes that follow.

-Short-term investments consists of the portion of bonds held that will mature within the next twelve months, along with the investment of surplus cash balances in two funds managed by the OCIO.
+Short-term investments consist of the portion of bonds held that will mature within the next twelve months, along with the investment of surplus cash balances in one fund managed by UC Investments.